-(1) We need to hear to God.
+(1) We need to hear God.

-As followers of Jesus Christ, we are merely messengers, God's messengers.
+As followers of Jesus Christ, we are merely messengers, God's messengers indeed, but still only messengers.
 Our calling is to deliver to our world what we receive from God.
+His words.
+His message.
 But it seems that we have lost sight of this.
-It seems that we have forgotten who we are and whose message we carry.
+It seems that we have forgotten (or have not learned) who we are and whose message we carry.